 You may not use or permit your Plan to be used to make any illegal transaction.

 The following Payment Agreement for Scratch Plan Bi-Weekly is between WebBank, an FDIC-insured bank located in Salt Lake City, Utah that is the lender under the Plan (“we,” “us,” or “our”), and the user of the Plan ("you").
 Scratch Financial, Inc. will service your Plan.
-In addition to these Payment Agreement Terms, your use of the Plan is governed by the following agreements (collectively, together with these Payment Agreement Terms, the "Terms"):
+In addition to this Payment Agreement, your use of the Plan is governed by the following agreements (collectively, together with this Payment Agreement, the "Terms"):

 If you do not agree to the Terms, you must not use the Plan.
 The Terms are a contract between you and us.
 Each time you enter a Plan, you must agree to the version of these Terms as then in effect, and available at http://www.scratchpay.com/legal.

-The Plan gives you the option to pay for your purchase with a credit or debit card in five payments, starting with an initial down payment due immediately when you sign up for a plan followed by four installment payments.
-Scratchpay will pay the Provider on your behalf for the goods or services you purchase, and you agree to repay the amount of that purchase directly to Scratchpay under your Plan.
-By agreeing to these Terms, you instruct Scratchpay to pay the Provider on your behalf at the time and in the amount reported to us by the Provider.
+The Plan is a loan that allows you to pay for your purchase with a credit or debit card in five payments, starting with an initial down payment due immediately when you sign up for a plan followed by four installment payments.
+We will pay the Provider on your behalf for the goods or services you purchase.
+You promise to repay the amount of that purchase directly to us under your Plan.
+By agreeing to these Terms, you instruct us to pay the Provider on your behalf at the time and in the amount reported to us by the Provider.

 When you sign up for a Plan, the total amount of the payments under the Plan (the "Plan Amount") is based on the estimated amount of your purchase as indicated by you.
-The Plan Amount is reduced by the first down payment you make at the time you sign up for the Plan, and by any further adjustments necessary to reflect the actual amount reported by your Provider to Scratchpay after the goods have been delivered or the services have been rendered.
-We will collect the first down payment, to the extent required by law, as the Provider's limited collection agent.
+The Plan Amount is reduced by the first down payment you make at the time you sign up for the Plan, and by any further adjustments necessary to reflect the actual amount reported by your Provider to us after the goods have been delivered or the services have been rendered.
+We will collect the first down payment from you.
 We will then automatically charge your card for the next 4 installment payments every 14 days after the date you sign up for the Plan, according to your scheduled Due Dates (see the "Due Dates" section below).

 If the actual amount of your purchase is less than the amount of your initial down payment, we will refund you the difference.
 The actual amount owed under your Plan will never be more than the estimated Plan Amount (even if the Provider reports an amount greater than your Plan Amount), so your payments will never be greater than the estimated payments at the time you sign up for a Plan (but you will be responsible to pay to your Provider for any amounts due over your Plan Amount).
-If the Provider does not request payment from us within 13 days of you signing up for your Plan, or the goods or services you have purchased using the Plan are not provided within 13 days of purchase, we will cancel your Plan and promptly refund any amounts that you have paid to your original payment method; in such case, you will be responsible for making other payment arrangements with the Provider, if necessary.
+If the Provider does not request payment from us within 13 days after you sign up for your Plan, or the goods or services you have purchased using the Plan are not provided within 13 days of purchase, we will cancel your Plan and promptly refund any amounts that you have paid to your original payment method; in such case, you will be responsible for making other payment arrangements with the Provider, if necessary.
 Your Provider may pay us a fee in connection with your Plan.
 This does not reduce the amount you owe us.

 We may limit the types of cards we accept at our discretion.
 Most valid credit and debit cards that are scheduled to expire after the remaining repayment period are accepted.
 If a type of card is not accepted you will be notified before the purchase is completed.
 We do not accept prepaid cards.